 If you are committed to helping your student ace this test, then I invite you to apply for free breakthrough call to see if we'd be a fit.

-The next programs kick off in July & August 2018, so book now.
+The next programs kick off in late June 2020 or early July 2020, so book now.